city

 Consequences for Violation of Ohio’s Teenage Driving Laws

 The maximum potential penalties include up to two years of license suspension, a remedial driving course, re-taking the driver’s license examination, and four points assessed to your license.
+The penalties increase if the teen is a repeat offender.

 Contact Us